gjbex/C-plus-plus-software-engineering/source-code/README.md

 1. `cpm`: using CPM to manage C++ dependencies.
 1. `vcpkg`: using vcpkg to manage C++ dependencies.
 1. `ctest`: using CMake testing for functional tests.
 1. `clang-tidy`: illustration of how to set up CMake to run clang-tidy on your code base.
 1. `static-build`: illustration of how to do a static build.
+1. `design-patterns`: illustration of the implementation of a few design patterns.
+1. `doxygen`: illustration of how to generate documentation with doxygen.